10 Best Linux Text Editors You Must Try in 2025

 9. Geany

 Geany is a lightweight editor for Windows, Mac, and Linux that gets a lot of things right.
-Firstly, since it’s lightweight, you could use it on machines with fewer system resources with some of the best lightweight Linux distributions.
+Firstly, since it’s lightweight, you could use it on machines with fewer system resources and some of the best lightweight Linux distributions.
 Besides, it’s customizable, supports plugins, and is completely open-source.
-It’s available on Flathub and repositories of most of the Linux distros.
+It’s available on Flathub and repositories of most Linux distros.

 The IDE is available in over 40 languages and supports more than 50 programming languages.
 Although the latest version of the editor was released back in October 2021, the editor is still actively under development and a new version should be out soon.
 Overall, Geany is one of the best lightweight IDEs that you can use on Linux.